Robert M. Gordon (politician): New Jersey Senate

 Gordon was the 2007 Democratic nominee to succeed outgoing Senator Joseph Coniglio and won the seat with 59.9% of the vote.
 He was re-elected in 2011 and served on the Legislative Oversight Committee (Chair), the Transportation Committee (Vice-Chair), and the Health, Human Services and Senior Citizens Committee.

 In the 2013 election, the then-increasingly popular Governor Chris Christie targeted the 38th Legislative District to unseat Gordon.
 However, Gordon prevailed who said he was "pleased that he's on Christie's radar screen."
 He became one of the leading proponents of increased accountability and transparency at the Port Authority of New York and New Jersey after the 2013 Fort Lee Bridgegate Scandal.

 Gordon also served as chair of the Senate Transportation Committee and co-chair of a special panel which investigated problems with NJ Transit.

 Board of Public Utilities

-Gordon has been a commissioner of the New Jersey Board of Public Utilities since April 2018.
-He was appointed by Governor Phil Murphy to fill the role.
+Gordon had been a Commissioner of the New Jersey Board of Public Utilities from April 2018 through April 2023, when he retired from State service.
+He was originally appointed by Governor Phil Murphy to fill the Commissioner role.